cds-hooks/docs/docs/specification/current.md

 #### Workflow

 Describe when this hook occurs in a workflow.
-Hook creators SHOULD include as much detail and clarity as possible to minimize any ambiguity or confusion amongst implementors.
+Hook creators SHOULD include as much detail and clarity as possible to minimize any ambiguity or confusion among implementers.

 ### Context